Coronavirus (COVID-19) Updates

 home for at least 183 days in a calendar year and to which, whenever

-absent therefrom, that individual intends to return.
+absent from, that individual intends to return.
 Additional characteristics

 of a primary residence include, but are not limited to, where